The Complete Guide to Numbers in Portuguese

 You’re talking to a friend who’s traveling around Brazil.
 They just came back from lunch at a buffet restaurant where you pay by the kilo and they paid R$20,50:

-Vinte reais e cinquenta centavos — twenty Brazilian reais and fifty cents.
+Vinte reais e cinquenta centavos (twenty Brazilian reais and fifty cents)

 Or, perhaps you went to Portugal recently and desperately needed to replace some torn jeans.
 Lucky for you, a shopping mall nearby had a pair on sale at a discounted price €49,99:

-Quarenta e nove euros e noventa e nove cêntimos — forty-nine euros and ninety-nine cents.
+Quarenta e nove euros e noventa e nove cêntimos (forty-nine euros and ninety-nine cents)

-Tips for learning and practicing your Portuguese numbers
+Tips for practicing Portuguese numbers

 With number-crunching, you’ve got a lot of different methods that’ll help you make those digits stick.
 Here are some ideas to get you started.